dpasqualin/sfreemap/README.md

 help(package = "sfreemap", help_type = "html")
 ```

-The following command will open a new tab in your web browser with a link to
+The following command will open a new tab in your browser with a link to the vignettes, if you chose
-the vignettes (HTML).
+to install it.

 ```
 browseVignettes("sfreemap")
 ```

 ## Development